Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 #### Data collection.
 The final data set used to train and validate network performance contains as subset:
-* Images provided on the project.
+* Images provided by udacity team on the project.
 * Images from one lap clock wise and one counterclockwise from track 1.
 * Also, during debugging process, a biased behavior to drive straigforward for the model was detected.
-So inspired on [this paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) more images from left and rigth turns were added.
+So inspired on [this paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) more images from left and rigth turns from track1 were extracted.
 * Finally. some Images from track2.
 To help the model generalize.
 *